bharathkumar-gopalan/code-challenge-api/README.md

 1. This project uses OKHttp client and does not use a framework approach .
 So detailed configuration for different environments and other features are not available at this moment !

 #### A note on assertion messages
-You might have noticed that the testNG AssertTrue messages are positive , This is done intentially .
+You might have noticed that the testNG AssertTrue messages are positive , This is done for a reason .
 For example consider the folowing line
 `Assert.assertTrue(200 == API_CREATED_CODE, "The API gave a 200 response --");`
 When this fails , TestNG will report as follows